suffolklibraries/sljekyll/health/open-space/newmarket/index.md

 ![Open Space logo](/images/featured/featured-open-space-logo.jpg)

-Here is the new timetable for Open Space at Newmarket Library for 10 October - 19 December 2018!
+Here is the new timetable for Open Space at Newmarket Library for 13 February - 3 April 2019!
 Lots of exciting things coming up and some great discussions.

 If you have any questions please do get in touch, or just come along to a session on Wednesdays from 2:30-4:30pm at [Newmarket Library](/libraries/newmarket-library/)&#8211; all are welcome!